terminalcloud/apps/docs/letschat.md

 ## Usage

 Just spin up a new Terminal based on this snapshot.
-Access the application by clicking to "Let's Chat login".
+Access the application by clicking to [Let's Chat login](http://terminalservername-5000.terminal.com).

 ---